mikemai2awesome/minimalist/README.md

 # minimalist
 CSS Framework for minimal design.

-🚧 Work in progress 🚧
+🚧 On-going project by Mike Mai 🚧
+Take a peak if you are interested, it's mostly good, just no docs. :P